 - Salary Negotiation Email Format

 - Things to Consider When Negotiating Your Salary

 - What To Do If Your Offer Gets Declined

 - Why Is Salary Negotiation Via Email Better?

 Why Negotiate Salary?

-Before we get to how to write a salary negotiation email, it’s important to understand why negotiating your salary is important in the first place.
+Before I get to how to write a salary negotiation email, it’s important to understand why negotiating your salary is important in the first place.

 Here are some key reasons: